 The Bank owns a location in Dungannon, Virginia that half of the location was used for a branch location until its closure during 2010.
-The other half of the location is currently being leased.
+This half and the other half of the location is currently being leased.
 The Bank owns additional property in Princeton, West Virginia that is being developed for a future full service branch location, and currently serves as a loan administration office.
 The Princeton location is anticipated to operate as a full service branch in the distant future.
 During 2012, the Bank closed offices in Bristol, Pennington Gap, and Richlands, Virginia and Jonesborough, Tennessee.
-The Bristol office will be leased to the Bank's subsidiary NPB Insurance Services, Inc. in 2013.
+The Bristol office was leased to the Bank's subsidiary NPB Insurance Services, Inc. in 2013 and this lease will continue in 2014.
 The Pennington Gap property was sold in January 2013.
-The other two offices are vacant and may be used for future banking offices again in the future when the economy recovers.
+The other two offices are vacant and may be used for future banking offices again when the economy recovers.